MassimoTascone/splashseeker/README.md

 - [X] Add a Download feature for each images
 - [ ] Unit testing
 - [ ] Smoother show more images feature
-- [ ] Find a better platform to host proxy server (no sleep mode ?)
+- [X] Find a better platform to host proxy server (no sleep mode ?)
 - [ ] Try reactQuery(TanStack) as an alternative to useEffect
+- [ ] Make it responsive for wider screens